cubar/manifest/README.md

 - Run the development server:<br>
    `python manage.py runserver` or, a bit shorter: `./manage.py runserver`

+- you should see that you need to apply migrations, do that now:<br>
+Kill your development server by typing `<C-C>` and run migrations:<br>
+`./manage.py migrate` Then start your development server again.

 - Go to `http://localhost:8000/` in your browser, or `http://localhost:8000/admin/` to log in and get to work!